AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/advertising/pinterest-ads.md

 >[!NOTE]
 >
 >The [!DNL Pinterest Ads] source is in beta.
-See the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled sources.
+Read the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled sources.

-The following tutorial walks you through the steps to create a [!DNL Pinterest Ads] source connection and create a dataflow to bring [[!DNL Pinterest Ads]](https://ads.pinterest.com/) data to Adobe Experience Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).
+The following tutorial walks you through the steps to create a [!DNL Pinterest Ads] source connection and dataflow to bring [[!DNL Pinterest Ads]](https://ads.pinterest.com/) data to Adobe Experience Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).

 ## Getting started {#getting-started}